 How to Determine Heart Rate

-Calculating the Heart Rate from an Electrocardiogram (EKG or ECG) is of great diagnostic importance.
+Calculating the heart rate from an electrocardiogram (EKG) is of great diagnostic importance.
 A tachycardia or bradycardia diagnosis can spark a suspicion of certain pathologies and their severity.

 300. Heart Rate Magic Number

-On the EKG (ECG), locate a R wave that matches a thick line, count the number of large squares to the next R wave.
-Heart Rate is 300 divided by the number of large squares, and that’s it!
+On the EKG, locate a R wave that matches a thick line, count the number of large squares to the next R wave.
+Heart rate is 300 divided by the number of large squares, and that’s it!

 Do you think I have cheated and given you the most simple example?